davidclark1/academic-kickstart/content/authors/david/_index.md

 - Researchers
 - Visitors -->
 ---
-I am a neuroscience graduate student at Columbia University, advised by [Larry Abbott](https://zuckermaninstitute.columbia.edu/larry-f-abbott-phd) and [Richard Axel](https://www.axellab.columbia.edu/).
+I am a neuroscience PhD candidate at Columbia University advised by [Larry Abbott](https://zuckermaninstitute.columbia.edu/larry-f-abbott-phd) and [Richard Axel](https://www.axellab.columbia.edu/).
 I work in the [Center for Theoretical Neuroscience](https://ctn.zuckermaninstitute.columbia.edu/).

 Using tools from math, physics, and computer science, I aim to understand how biological and artificial neural circuits function and learn.